goatslacker/alt/README.md

 `recycle :: ?...String -> undefined`

 If you wish to reset a particular, or all, store's state back to their original initial state you would call `recycle`.
-Recycle takes an optional number of arguments as strings which correspond to the store's names you would like reset.
+Recycle takes a splat of strings which correspond to the store's names you would like reset.
 If no argument is provided then all stores are reset.
+A change event is emitted from all stores that are recycled.
+If using recycle on the server and using react then make sure that no store listeners trigger DOM changes.

 ### Life Cycle Methods